AlexZettler/Python-Project-Starter/README.md

 <br>

         --git
-*Creates a git repository for the project -[todo]optionally commits your project to either github, or bitbucket -[semi-implemented] launch your favorite git gui client
+*Creates a git repository for the project<br>
+-[todo]optionally commits your project to either github, or bitbucket<br>
+-[semi-implemented] launch your favorite git gui client

 <br>

         --vscws
-*Creates a json formatted code-workspace file.
-VS code workspaces now support pipenv, so your project will get syntex highlighting.
+*Creates a json formatted code-workspace file.<br>
+VS code workspaces now support pipenv, so your project will get syntex highlighting.<br>
 Executing this file will also open vsc in the workspace and save your project preferences.